 The desert does not care if you live or die

-Fast forward a year and half later and discover what biking in 110+ F temperatures feels like and I am hit like I run into a brick wall on my bike.
-I don’t think anything could have prepared me for this heat and I guess in a way, good thing nothing did prepare me because I don’t know if I could have ever faced it if I knew what I was getting myself into.
+Fast forward a year and a half later and discover what biking in 46°C/115°F temperatures feels like, and I am hit like I run into a brick wall on my bike.
+I don’t think anything could have prepared me for this heat, and I guess in a way, good thing nothing did prepare me because I don’t know if I could have ever faced it if I knew what I was getting myself into.
 This leg has truly been the toughest physically and mentally to get through.
 In many ways every minute of every mile sucked.
-You can not imagine what it’s like to be so parched and the only water to drink has been sitting in 115F temperatures.
+You can not imagine what it’s like to be so parched, and the only water to drink has been sitting in 46°C/115°F temperatures.

-[Sidenote: even though this is a Baja review I hit the heat basically in Bullhead City AZ 9 days before crossing into Mexico.]
+[Sidenote: Even though this is a Baja review, I hit the heat basically in Bullhead City, AZ, nine days before crossing into Mexico.]

 Most people know better than to come to Baja in the summer.
-I just sort of arrived when I arrived largely thanks to a Covid-19 domino effect.
-Needless to say, I don’t recommend anyone comes here in the summer.
-It’s just to hot.
+I just sort of arrived when I arrived, largely thanks to a Covid-19 domino effect.
+Needless to say, I don’t recommend anyone come here in the summer.
+It’s just too hot.
 I suppose it’s not so bad if you have total access to cold water.
 But if you don’t, it sucks.

 Lots of people die on the highways and roads of the Baja